moonshine/spree-dropdown-variants-by-option/README.markdown

 "Display as a drop down selection" which when selected will cause the option values to be rendered using a dropdown.

+### Copy spree partial

+Due to clashes with other extensions I've had to modify the option_types edit form partial by adding in additional hooks.
+I've included the updated partial and it can be found in the root directory of this extension and is called _form.html.erb.
+You will need to copy it to this directory in your spree installation:

+vendor/extensions/theme_default/app/views/admin/option_types/_form.html.erb

 ## TODO list

 Tests